Frequently asked questions

 What are the criteria?

-You must be a University of Liverpool 2nd year Law or Law/with student.
+You must be a second-year University of Liverpool undergraduate student, studying 100% Law or a combined degree with a minimum of 75% Law.

-You must pass your 2nd year at the first sit as there would not be time to re-sit (and have your results back) before the placements begin in September.
-Failure to pass your 2nd year at the first sit would therefore result in the Year-in-Industry placement being offered to another student.
+You must pass your second-year of studies at the first attempt as there would not be time to re-sit (and have your results back) before the placements begin in September.
+Failure to pass your second-year at the first sit would therefore result in the Year-in-Industry placement being offered to another student.

 Students who undertake a year in industry as an integrated part of their programme would remain on their Student Route visa for the duration of their work placement.
 The employer would not need to sponsor them for immigration purposes and the student would be allowed to work more than the usual 20hrs per week max on their placement.